One for all.

 The goal of Under One Roof is to manage donations and allocate funds to local non-profits, ensuring immediate, effective support for those facing housing insecurity.
 Through results-driven residential work programs, mentorship, job placement, and comprehensive supportive services, these organizations equip our most vulnerable neighbors with the tools they need to rebuild their lives.

-Through the generosity of early supporters, Under One Roof has already made significant strides by partnering with organizations including Golden Isles Veterans Village, as they complete the build-out of 29 new homes and a community center, and Saved By Grace, as they plan the expansion of their highly successful residential work program.
+Through the generosity of early supporters, Under One Roof has already made significant strides by partnering with organizations including Golden Isles Veterans Village, having completed the build-out of 29 new homes and a community center, and Saved By Grace, as they continue to plan the expansion of their highly successful residential work program.

 Saved By Grace